VinceNL/ConsoleTestApp/README.md

 Show how Binary operators in C# can be used in an authentication context

+### Linq Query Example

+Demonstrates how to use LINQ queries to filter, sort, and manipulate collections in C#.

+### Linq Operators Example

+Shows how to use various LINQ operators to perform complex queries on collections.

+### Linq Operators Continued Example

+Continues the demonstration of LINQ operators with more advanced examples.

+### Attributes and Custom Attributes

+Explains how to define and use custom attributes in C# to add metadata to your code.

+### Reflection

+Demonstrates how to use reflection to inspect and manipulate objects at runtime in C#.

 ## Running the Minimal API Example

 To run the minimal API example you will need to set up multiple startup projects.
 Namely TestClientAsyncUWP and TestTimeConsumingOperationWebApi